Dr. Margy Sperry

 About My Professional Journey

-I’m one of those people who always wants to know what’s around the next corner, or over the next hill.
-My curiosity draws me towards experiences that expand the horizons of my understanding and experience, and fuels my interest in other cultures and my passion for outdoor adventures.
-Curiosity also keeps my “knowing” in check, and prompts me to think about things from someone else’s point of view.
+I’m one of those who always want to know what’s around the next corner or over the next hill.
+My curiosity draws me towards experiences that expand the horizons of my understanding and expertise, fueling my interest in other cultures and my passion for outdoor adventures.
+Curiosity also keeps my “knowing” in check and prompts me to think about things from someone else’s point of view.

 My curiosity prompted me to pursue a career in psychology.
-I originally trained as a Marriage and Family Therapist because I fundamentally believe that one of the best sources of meaning is through our relationships with others.
+I originally trained as a Marriage and Family Therapist because one of the best sources of meaning is our relationships with others.
 This early training enabled me to understand relationships more deeply, and it still informs my work with couples.

-Currently, I’m a Supervising and Training Analyst as well as a faculty member at the Institute of Contemporary Psychoanalysis, which means that I am qualified to train and analyze other therapists-in-training.
-I continue to refine and deepen my understanding of the therapeutic process, and contribute to the development of contemporary psychoanalytic theory.
+Currently, I’m a Supervising and Training Analyst and a faculty member at the Institute of Contemporary Psychoanalysis, which means I am qualified to train and analyze other therapists-in-training.
+I continue to refine and deepen my understanding of the therapeutic process and contribute to developing contemporary psychoanalytic theory.
 I am an associate editor for a professional journal and regularly present my work and ideas at national and international conferences.

 About Contemporary Psychoanalysis

-Freud believed that he knew the truth of his patient’s difficulties.
-He saw it as his job to give his patients a dose of reality as he confronted them with their unconscious instinctual drives and powerful conflictual passions.
+Freud believed that he knew the truth about his patient’s difficulties.
+He saw his job as giving his patients a dose of reality as he confronted them with their unconscious instinctual drives and powerful conflictual passions.
 Successful treatment depended on his patient’s willingness to accept his view of reality and to denounce their “infantile” fantasies that distorted their experience of the world.
-From Freud’s point of view, a person was cured when he or she finally accepted “reality” (as determined by him!) and thus moved from “misery” to “common unhappiness.”
-Needless to say, this is not my idea of a fulfilling, meaningful existence and certainly not what most people hope to achieve in therapy.
+From Freud’s point of view, a person is cured when they finally accept “reality” (as determined by him!) and thus move from “misery” to “common unhappiness.”
+This is not my idea of a fulfilling, meaningful existence and certainly not what most people hope to achieve in therapy.

-Unlike classical analysis, contemporary psychoanalysis encourages curiosity, in both the patient and the analyst.
-Contemporary analysts are more concerned with experiences and feelings that interfere with our ability to make sense of, and meaningfully experience, ourselves and the world around us.
+Unlike classical analysis, contemporary psychoanalysis encourages patient and analyst curiosity.
+Contemporary analysts are more concerned with experiences and feelings that interfere with our ability to understand and meaningfully experience ourselves and the world around us.
 Contemporary psychoanalysis encourages us to ask very different questions than Freud imagined.
 Questions like how does life come to feel real?
 Significant?
 Meaningful?
 How does one develop a vital and authentic sense of self?
 The answers to these questions are different for every person.
-It’s not my job to know the answers in advance, but rather to provide an environment and process that supports you in answering these sorts of questions, and others, all the while exploring and expanding your life possibilities.
+It’s not my job to know the answers in advance but rather to provide an environment and process that supports you in answering these sorts of questions and others while exploring and expanding your life possibilities.

 – Maya Angelou